AndreM222/Tag-AI-Sandbox/README.md

 - Git 2.49
 - jq 1.7.1

+## Roadmap

+- Add UI For interaction using slate.
+- Setup a timer for new generation.
+- Create logs and videos on given moments.

 > [!WARNING]
 > Before running, you are required to run the script in `./Setup`
 >